• Skip to primary navigation

 Instructions

-• Once baked, let the cake cool for 15 to 20 minutes in the pan.
-Then carefully remove the cake from the pan, allowing it to cool completely on a cooling rack.
+- Once baked, let the cake cool in the pan for 15 to 20 minutes.
+Then carefully invert the cake onto a cooling rack and allow it to cool completely.

 Notes